haproxy/haproxy/doc/lua-api/index.rst

 .. js:class:: Map

   This class permits to do some lookup in HAProxy maps.
-The declared maps can be modified during the runtime throught the HAProxy management socket.
+The declared maps can be modified during the runtime through the HAProxy management socket.

 .. code-block:: lua